-Approximately 70% of the total installed capacity of our coal-fired power plants burn brown coal.
-Brown coal is supplied by three companies in the Czech Republic, the main supplier being Severočeské doly a.s., our wholly owned subsidiary.
-Black coal is used in the Dětmarovice power plant and the Ostrava-Vítkovice power plant and in part of the Poříčí power plant in the Czech Republic; in the Elcho power plant and the Skawina power plant in Poland and in the Varna power plant in Bulgaria.
+Approximately 89% of the coal consumed by our coal-fired power and heat plants for the year ended December 31, 2015, was brown coal.
+Brown coal is supplied by four companies in the Czech Republic, the main supplier being Severočeské doly a.s., our wholly owned subsidiary.
+Black coal is used in the Dětmarovice power plant and the Ostrava-Vítkovice heat plant and in part of the Poříčí power plant in the Czech Republic; in the Elcho power plant and the Skawina power plant in Poland and was used in the Varna power plant in Bulgaria.

-The table below sets forth information relating to the total amount of coal consumed by our coal-fired power plants and the amount of which was purchased from third parties for the years ended December 31, 2010, 2011 and 2012.
+The table below sets forth information relating to the total amount of coal consumed by our coal-fired power plants and the amount of which was purchased from third parties for the years ended December 31, 2014 and 2015.

-For the year ended December 31, 2012
+For the year ended December 31,

-2010 2011 2012
+2014 2015

-Total consumed Purchased from others Total consumed Purchased from others Total consumed Purchased from others
+Total consumed Purchased from others Total consumed Purchased from others

 (in million tons)

 Brown coal

-Czech Republic 26.7 10.3 27.7 9.9 27.0 9.7
+Czech Republic 22.2 6.4 22.7 89.0

 Black coal

-Czech Republic 1.5 1.4 1.4 1.4 1.0 1.0
+Czech Republic 1.2 1.2 1.4 5.5

-Poland 1.1 1.0 1.1 1.1 1.1 1.1
+Poland 1.3 1.3 1.4 5.5

-Bulgaria 1.3 1.1 1.3 1.4 0.7 0.7
+Total black coal 2.9 2.9 2.8 11.0

-Total black coal 3.9 3.5 3.8 3.9 2.8 2.8
+Total 25.1 9.3 25.5 100

-Total 30.6 13.8 31.5 13.8 29.8 12.5
+In the year ended December 31, 2015, we consumed 22.7 million tons of brown coal, of which 15.3 million tons, or 67.4%, were produced by our own mines (see "Other Businesses-Coal Mining").
+In the year ended

-In the year ended December 31, 2012, we consumed 27.0 million tons of brown coal, of which 17.3 million tons, or 64.1%, were produced by our own mines (see "Other Businesses-Coal Mining").
-According to data published by the ERO, we are the largest purchaser of brown coal in the Czech Republic.
-In the year ended December 31, 2012, approximately 17.3 million tons of brown coal were delivered to our coal-fired power plants in the Czech Republic, approximately 64% of which were supplied by our own mines, with the remainder purchased from Czech Coal a.s. (approximately 31%) and Sokolovská uhelná, právní nástupce, a.s. (approximately 5 %).
-We currently purchase brown coal from Czech Coal a.s. under a long term coal supply contract concluded with Vršanská uhelná (Czech Coal group) on March 18, 2013, and from Sokolovská uhelná, právní nástupce, a.s., under a long-term agreement that expires in 2027.
+December 31, 2015, approximately 22.7 million tons of brown coal were delivered to our coal-fired power plants in the Czech Republic, approximately 67.4% of which were supplied by our own mines, with the remainder purchased from Vršanská uhelná a.s. (approximately 25.9%), Sokolovská uhelná, právní nástupce, a.s. (approximately 6.2%), Severní energetická a.s. (approximately 0.5%).
+We currently purchase brown coal from Vršanská uhelná a.s. under a long term coal supply contract concluded on March 18, 2013, and from Sokolovská uhelná, právní nástupce, a.s., under a long-term agreement that expires in 2027.
 Please see "-Legal Proceedings-Litigation with Sokolovská uhelná, právní nástupce, a.s."
-The black coal used in our black coal-fired power plants is purchased primarily from OKD, a.s., Jastrzebska Spólka Weglowa, Weglokoks and Carbounion Bohemia spol. s r.o. on the basis of annual contracts.
+The black coal used in our black coal-fired power plants is purchased primarily from OKD, a.s.
+(65.3%), the rest being secured by import from Poland.

 Most of our coal-fired power plants are located in the vicinity of the North Bohemian brown coal basin in the Czech Republic.
 Conveyor belts from nearby mines supply brown coal directly to two power plants, Ledvice II and III and Tušimice II.
 For other coal-fired power plants, rail is primarily used to transport coal supplies over relatively short distances.
-Taking into account geographical restrictions, current mining limits and current estimates of our coal-fired generation needs, we currently estimate that there are sufficient brown coal reserves in the Czech Republic for the operation of our coal-fired power plants until 2035 for our retrofitted power plants and until 2050 for our newly built coal-fired power plants.
+Taking into account geographical restrictions, current mining limits and current estimates of our coal-fired generation needs, we currently estimate that there are sufficient brown coal reserves in the Czech Republic for the operation of our coal-fired power plants until the end of their currently expected operation lifetime.

 The Elcho power plant and Skawina power plant in Poland are located in Upper Silesia and Lesser Poland, respectively, and are supplied with black coal from mines in the region.
-The principal supplier of coal to the Elcho power plant in 2012 was Kompania Weglowa SA pursuant to a long-term contract.
-The Skawina power plant sources coal from multiple suppliers under one-year contracts and purchase orders, including from, among others, Kompania Weglowa SA and Katowicky Holding Weglowy SA.
+The principal supplier of coal to the Elcho power plant in 2015 was Kompania Weglowa SA pursuant to a long-term contract.
+The Skawina power plant sources coal from multiple suppliers under one-year contracts and purchase orders, including from, among others, Kompania Weglowa SA, Katowicky Holding Weglowy SA, PG Silesia Sp. z o.o. and Jastrzebska Spólka Weglowa S.A..